Ilya Kurkin

 • Cross-engine 3D pipeline thinking under commercial constraints

-• Comfort across Roblox, UEFN/Unreal, Unity as integration targets
+• Comfort across Roblox, UEFN/Unreal, and Unity as integration targets

 • Strategic and commercial judgment, not just craft

-• Resilience: building, raising, partnering, and walking away cleanly when needed
+• Building, raising, partnering, and walking away cleanly when the call is right

 Tags